RCNXV/portofolio-web/index.md

 ---
 ### Dentist Patient Visit Predictions

-In this project, I have developed a linear regression model to predict the number of patients visiting a dentist based on sales data of various types of sweet foods.
-By analyzing the sales figures of these sweet foods, which are often associated with dental issues, the model aims to identify correlations between the consumption of such foods and the number of dental visits.
-By understanding these relationships, dental practices can gain insights into potential fluctuations in patient numbers and better plan their resources accordingly.
-This predictive model offers a data-driven approach to optimize scheduling, resource allocation, and dental care management, ultimately improving the efficiency and effectiveness of dental practices.
+In this project, I developed a linear regression model to predict dentist visits based on sales data of sweet foods.
+By analyzing the correlations between sweet food consumption and dental visits, the model helps dental practices anticipate patient numbers and optimize resource planning.
+This data-driven approach improves the efficiency and effectiveness of dental care management.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#) [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#)